Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
+*  May, 2022: One conference paper has been accepted by the Global IoT Summit 2022.
 *  May, 2022: I have joined the Journal of Information Systems and Operational Research (INFOR) as an Associate Editor.
 *  May, 2022: Three papers have been accepted by the EUROCALL 2022 conference.
 *  May, 2022: I have joined PLOS One journal as an academic editor.